spacemeat/pyke/README.md

 ``` ~/src/asset_converter/images_make.py ```
 The project will be called "images_make".
 (Maybe you have several pyke makefiles at the root.)

-Subphases of any project phase which are not themselves project phases are specified by the dotted name.
+Dependency phases of any project phase which are not themselves project phases are specified by the dotted name.
 Maybe your `asset_converter` project has dependencies like this:
 ```
 asset_converter (ProjectPhase)
 ├── image_converter (ProjectPHase)